pticostaricags/FairPlayCombined/README.md

 * Semantic Kernel

 ### Survey
-Are you an entrepreneur exploring Open-Source platforms foro your startup?
+Are you an entrepreneur exploring Open-Source platforms for your startup?
 Let us know about you in the following [Survey](https://us11.list-manage.com/survey?u=8b82a1556651be6b90abb39cb&id=9f3b59683c&attribution=false)

 ## Contributions
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->